AprendizajeProfundo/ModelosBayesianosEvaluacionDocente/README.md

 Papers submitted to scientific journals

 # R-codes
-Scripts of R for pre-preprosessing data, run the estimation procedures and statistical analysis
+Scripts of R for pre-preprocessing data, run the estimation procedures and statistical analysis

 # Stan Codes
 Scripts os Stan which implement the corresponding models